Panzerhaubitze 2000

+In November 2019, a PzH 2000 L52 gun fired a shell a distance of almost 67 km.
+Rheinmetall started testing a prototype L52 gun barrel with a new charge for a range of at least 75 km since 2020.
+In May 2024, Rheinmetall announced that it would supply "a three-digit number" of L52 gun barrel systems for the Panzerhaubitze 2000 for "a European customer country".

 Development

 In 1986, Italy, the United Kingdom and Germany agreed to terminate their existing development of the PzH 155-1 (SP70) programme, which had run into reliability problems and had design defects, notably being mounted on a modified tank chassis.
-A new Joint Ballistics Memorandum of Understanding (JBMOU) for a 52 calibre barrel (based on a UK proposal), to replace the 39 caliber design, was nearing an agreement.
 German industry was asked for proposals to build a new design with a gun conforming to the JBMOU.
 Of the proposed designs, Wegmann's was selected.
-Wegmann eventually won a contract in 1996 for 185 units to be delivered to Germany's rapid reaction force, followed by another 410 for the main force.

-Wegmann and KraussMaffei, the two main German military tracked vehicle manufacturers, merged in 1998 to form KMW.